TomLiDev/mushroom-mapper/README.md

 EPIC 2 - Create Project Documentation

-An ongoing epic until project completion, although this does include user stories in the traditional Agile sense, I felt it was important and useful to have a note to keep aspects such as project secrets hidden as necessary throughout the project.
+An ongoing epic until project completion, although this does warrant user stories in the traditional Agile sense, I felt it was important and useful to have a note to keep aspects such as project secrets hidden as necessary throughout the project.
 Due to issues with reliability several different workspaces were created during the development of this project, therefore the reminder to keep relevant pieces of information secret was useful.
+I have also found that planning time in to create documentation is very useful and something I have overlooked and had to rush in the past, so factoring this in was helpful.

 - Write and maintain project Readme
 - Write and maintain testing doc